International Game Fish Association: IGFA Conservation Awards

-Gilbert Keech Heavy Tackle Award

-The Gilbert Keech Heavy Tackle Award was established in 2002.

-Bob Herder Light Tackle Award

-The Bob Heredr Light Tackle Award was established in 2006.

-IGFA–Chester H. Wolfe Outstanding Sportsmanship Award

-The IGFA–Chester H. Wolfe Outstanding Sportsmanship Award was established in 2011.

 E.K.
 Harry Library of Fishes

-Established in 1973 in response to the need for a permanent repository for angling literature, history, films, art, photographs, and artifacts, this library houses the most comprehensive collection in the world on game fish, angling, and related subjects.
+Established in 1973 in response to the need for a permanent repository for angling literature, history, films, art, photographs, and artifacts, this library houses a comprehensive collection on game fish, angling, and related subjects.

 Fishery research

 IGFA has continuously supported scientific tagging and other data collection programs, and works closely with fishery biologists in order to exchange information and relay to anglers the particular needs and results of research and conservation efforts.

 Fishery legislation

 IGFA serves as consultant to administrative and legislative bodies around the world in order to ensure that the angler is fairly represented in decisions concerning the management of game fish populations and other issues which affect the future of recreational fishing.